 - Stop smoking before the extraction and avoid tobacco use during recovery.

 - Discuss any medications with the oral and maxillofacial surgeon to account for any that might interfere with clotting.

 - Avoid vigorously rinsing the mouth, and avoid brushing around the extraction site for at least 24 hours.

-- Avoid using straws during recovery, as the sucking motion can dislodge a clot.
+- Avoid using straws during the first 24-48 hours after extraction, as the sucking action can dislodge a clot.

 Although dry socket is a common worry of patients having impacted wisdom teeth removed, these steps should be followed after any tooth extraction to avoid dry socket.

 Find an Oral and Maxillofacial Surgeon

 Patients in tooth extraction or wisdom teeth recovery experiencing symptoms of dry socket should contact their OMS immediately.
 When it’s time to have a tooth extracted, trust the experts in face, mouth and jaw surgery – find a local oral surgeon.